-The report of the unusual magnetic order with three non-coplanar ordering wavevector (the 3$\bf{Q}$ antiferromagnetic order)\,\cite{HTakagi2023SSeki,PPark2023JPark} coexisting with a pronounced doping-dependent anomalous Hall effect in Co$_x$TaS$_2$\,\cite{PPark2024JPark} has spurred a lot of interest in the study of the Co-intercalated TaS$_2$ family.
-It is believed that the anomalous Hall effect has a topological origin, namely, the Berry curvature induced by the scalar spin chirality in the non-coplanar magnetic order\,\cite{HTakagi2023SSeki}.
-Importantly, slight variations in cobalt doping across the critical point $x$\,=\,1/3 has dramatic effects on the magnetic order and the anomalous Hall conductance of Co$_x$TaS$_2$\,\cite{PPark2024JPark}.
+The report of the unusual magnetic order with three non-coplanar ordering wavevector (the 3$\bf{Q}$ antiferromagnetic order)\,\cite{HTakagi2023SSeki,PPark2023JPark} coexisting with a pronounced doping-dependent topological Hall effect in Co$_x$TaS$_2$\,\cite{PPark2024JPark} has spurred a lot of interest in the study of the Co-intercalated TaS$_2$ family.
+It is believed that the topological Hall effect originates from the real-space Berry curvature induced by the scalar spin chirality associated with a non-coplanar magnetic order\,\cite{HTakagi2023SSeki}.
+Importantly, slight variations in cobalt doping across the critical point $x$\,=\,1/3 has dramatic effects on the magnetic order and the topological Hall conductance of Co$_x$TaS$_2$\,\cite{PPark2024JPark}.
 As of today, very little is known of the fingerprints of this peculiar magnetic order on the electronic structure of this material, and more importantly, on the potential topological nature of such order.

-Here, we present a comprehensive angle-resolved photoemission spectroscopy (ARPES) study on the Co doping-dependent electronic structure of Co$_x$TaS$_2$ in the range of $\it x$\,=\,0.29\,$\sim$\,\\0.36 across the transition from 3$\mathbf{Q}$ to helical AFM order and compare the results with the pristine 2$\it{H}$-TaS$_2$.
-The data reveal that in addition to electron-doping the TaS$_2$-derived bands, the Co intercalant induces new shallow bands originating from Co\,-\,orbitals.
-Furthermore, in the range of $x$ studied we find the Co intercalants mainly dope the TaS$_2$-derived bands, and have little effect on the Co\,-\,derived band.
+Here, we present a comprehensive angle-resolved photoemission spectroscopy (ARPES) study of the Co doping-dependent electronic structure of Co$_x$TaS$_2$ in the range of $\it x$\,=\,0.29\,$\sim$\,\\0.36 across the transition from 3$\mathbf{Q}$ to helical AFM order and compare the results with the pristine 2$\it{H}$-TaS$_2$.
+The data reveal that, in addition to electron-doping the TaS$_2$-derived bands, the Co intercalation induces new shallow bands originating from Co\,-\,orbitals.
+Furthermore, within the studied $x$ range, we find the Co intercalants mainly dope the TaS$_2$-derived bands and have little effect on the Co\,-\,derived bands.
 Combined with potassium deposition experiments, we identify a high density of states in the Co-derived bands.
 Calculations on a triangular lattice, both without and with 3$\bf{Q}$ order, reveal that the Co-derived bands with 3/4-filling host van Hove singularities with divergent density of states near the Fermi level, consistent with the doping-dependent results.
 Furthermore, the Fermi surface and band structure are modified by the presence of the 3$\bf{Q}$ order, with corresponding signatures observed in our data. {\bf Results and Discussion}